NickMcConnell/AngbandPlus/docs/attack.rst

 Separate from the question of permanent speed (as determined by the player's speed items and the monster's natural speed) is that of temporary speed.
-The player may cast a spell of haste-self, or use a potion, staff or rod of speed or use an artifact activation to speed him temporarily: or a monster may cast a haste-self spell, or be affected by another monster "shrieking for help" or the player reading a scroll of aggravate monster.
+The player may use a haste-self technique, or use a pill, device or rod of speed or use an artifact activation to speed him temporarily: or a monster may cast a haste-self spell, or be affected by another monster "shrieking for help" or the player reading a scroll of aggravate monster.